AronMalatinszky/aronmalatinszky.github.io/_pages/about.md

   - /about.html
 ---

-I'm a pre-doctoral research fellow at J-PAL North America, assisting Professor Amy Finkelstein in studies in healthcare economics.
+I'm a predoctoral research fellow at J-PAL North America, where I assist the research of Professor Amy Finkelstein.
 I graduated from Boston University in May 2020 with a B.A. in Economics and Mathematics and a M.A. in Economics.
 My passions include academic economic research, any kind of problem-solving, skiing, cycling, learning languages (be it foreign or programming), and spending time with my family.